What’s Inside This Toolbox

 English / Spanish Flash Cards

-References to items on the Board Certification Domains are based on the Practice Analysis Study of 2014.
-Those registered for the MusicWorx Toolbox course Medical Settings Strategies, Applications, and Sample Forms for Therapists, Second Edition will develop or improve their abilities to use music therapeutically in a variety of medical settings, including inpatient facilities, outpatient facilities, and at the bedside.
+References to items on the Board Certification Domains are based on the Practice Analysis Study of 2019.
+Those registered for MusicWorx Toolbox: Strategies and Applications for Medical Settings, Third Edition will develop or improve their abilities to use music therapeutically in a variety of medical settings, including inpatient facilities, outpatient facilities, and at the bedside.
 Participants will learn about implementation and structure of initial and ongoing treatment strategies, as well as ongoing documentation and evaluation of therapy techniques.

-The MusicWorx Toolbox course Medical Settings Strategies, Applications, and Sample Forms for Therapists, Second Edition addresses these specific competencies in the current Board Certification Domains:
+Strategies and Applications for Medical Settings addresses these specific competencies in the current Board Certification Domains:

 Learning Objective 1

-Create two relaxation scripts (one for adults, one for children) for music-centered relaxation execises.
+Create two relaxation scripts (one for adults, one for children) for music-centered relaxation exercises.

 Learning Objective 2